 Any information you are given or future arrangements given to you by the assessor, repeat out loud.

-If you do not have a family member you can ask to be present, contact your Stroke Field Officer.
+If you do not have a family member you can ask to be present, contact your local Community Stroke Advisor.